NateOlson17/trp-fms/README.md

 -Search/filter buttons, re render calendar after adding/filtering/searching (immutable markedDates list?)
 -Edit button
 -Custom styling on events to show number of events on a day, overlapping events, etc. Make selected day and current day more obvious
--Overall stats
+-Overall stats by month
 -Add sheet view toggle
--Change event props so they arent ?? or undefined, the issue is when adding events.
-Make it required in the object.

 ## EVENT DETAIL

-!-Make animations work by referencing 'top' instead of 'height'.
-Make dismissal smoother -Button for next step in process or back, flags/warnings if missing items on inbound or outbound -Gear list (by category, as textinput for quantity and dropdown for item, price each, days if more than one, and total displayed at side, blank one at bottom that if filled adds the Gear, option to delete, don't forget to restrict choices/quantity based on availability)
+-Button for next step in process or back or skip
+-Fix scrolling/expansion
+-When adding gear, account for loss in quantity due to gear already being out on that day -Set up days system for GearList
+-Option to delete gear
+-Ability to add custom item to quote
+-Discount field and overall price
--Ability to set a "needs attention" flag
--Allow to skip invoiced step or force backwards a step -Tech list (as dropdown for role in show - can add multiple, and dropdown for tech - show possible roles in dropdown, options to add/delete/contact, rate and days if more than one to right, don't forget to restrict based on availability and disallow role overlaps)
+-Ability to set a "needs attention" flag.
+Set automatically if missing items on inbound or outbound -Tech list (as dropdown for role in show - can add multiple, and dropdown for tech - show possible roles in dropdown, options to add/delete/contact, rate and days if more than one to right, don't forget to restrict based on availability and disallow role overlaps)
--ROD (options to edit/delete/add - preset options to add like call time/curfew/etc or custom) -Notes field
+-ROD (options to edit/delete/add - preset options to add like call time/curfew/etc or custom) !-Notes field

 ## LABOR SCREEN